sepehrsardooeinasab/Space-Invaders/README.md

 ### Gameplay
 A player starts with 3 hearts, and must kill all invaders to win.
 If the player loses all of their hearts or the invaders reach to player's spaceship, the player will lose.

 Multiple obstacles are implemented.
-They block your bullets, but they will break if they got shot 5 times.
+They block your bullets, but they will break, if they got shot 5 times.

-A UFO - which is faster than the invaders and flies above them - is implemented, and gives a huge amount of points if got defeated.
+A UFO, which is faster than the invaders and flies above them, is implemented.
+It gives a huge amount of points if got defeated.

 On the right side of the screen, you can see the number of remaining hearts, the time you spend and your current score.